The funding made available by the Engage Foundation will fall within the two broad categories set out below:

 14. Engage Foundation’s decision on which Applications are eligible to go into the draw is final.

 15. Once received and reviewed, an Application will remain in the draw for a period of three consecutive months, after which it will be removed.
-Applicants will be notified by email when their Application has been removed and may have the option to resubmit.
+Applicants will be notified by email when their Application has been removed and will be invited to submit a new application.

 16. Winners will be selected from eligible Applications by an automated computer system on the first working day of each month.
 Depending upon the number of Applications, up to 150 winners will be selected in 2014.
 See the website for more details on the dates of the draw and the number of Personal Grants available each month.